ShenZheng2000/MIC/seg/README.md

 The logs and checkpoints are stored in `work_dirs/`.

-For the other experiments in our paper, we use a script to automatically generate and train the configs:
+For the other experiments in our paper,  -->

+We use a script to automatically generate and train the configs:

 ```shell